 You can change the program using a MIDI program change message.
-This special MIDI message can be sent from your Digital Audio Workstation (DAW) or from an external MIDI device which is capable of transmitting program change messages.
+This special MIDI message can be sent from your Digital Audio Workstation (DAW) or from an external MIDI device which is capable of transmitting program change messages, such as the BEHRINGER MOTOR 49/61 MIDI keyboard/controllers.